|

 Thermosetting Adhesive Notes

-As mentioned in the above discussion, most of the tapes we use in downhole logging tools employ a thermosetting adhesive.
+As indicated above, most of the tapes we use in downhole logging tools employ a thermosetting adhesive.
 This simply means that to achieve maximum bond and/or solvent resistance, curing at elevated temperatures is required.
 Usually these tapes work just fine as applied at room temperature without the need for any additional special curing.
 There are also non-thermosetting pressure-sensitive adhesive tapes which do not advance in cure with the application of heat.

 Antistatic PSA Tape